ubirch/ubirch-admin-ui/README.md

         Open http://localhost:9000

+  OR: connect to another stage backend server:

+  * default: settings_dev.js are copied
+  * otherwise tell me which stage version you want, e.g.:

+        grunt build --staging=int
+        grunt serve:dist --staging=prod

-5. Copy content of directory `dist` into the root directory of your web server
+6. Copy content of directory `dist` into the root directory of your web server

 ## Contact